'Not an option' to charge president with crime, says special counsel Robert Mueller | DW | 29.05.2019

 Read more: Opinion: We don't need the Mueller report

+There has been much speculation about US President Donald Trump's role in attempting to impede Mueller's investigation and it will not be tamped down by Mueller's statement.
+Especially due to the fact that Mueller said longstanding Department of Justice (DOJ) policy prohibited his office from indicting a sitting president.

-Mueller then described the scope of his office's report and the necessity of the investigation.
+Mueller described the scope of his office's report and emphasized the necessity of the investigation.
+Referring to the 448-page report, Mueller said the issue of obstruction of justice was a "matter of paramount importance."

+Minutes after Mueller delivered his statement Trump took to Twitter to announce, "The case is closed.
+Thank you."

+Mueller, nevertheless, repeated his report's finding that: "If we had confidence that the president clearly did not commit a crime, we would have said so.
+We did not, however, make a determination as to whether the president did commit a crime."

 -